pulp/pulp/docs/dev-guide/contributing/building.rst

 Test Building Pulp and the plugins
 ----------------------------------

 Are you ready to build something?
-The next step is to use the ``pulp_packaging/ci/build-all.py`` script which will perform the following actions:
+The next step is to ensure that the build that you are going to do has an appropriate yaml file in ``pulp_packaging/ci/config/releases/<build-name>.yaml`` (explained in detail above).
+Double check for each repository that the ``git_branch`` field points to the branch or tag that you wish to build from and that the ``version`` field is correct.
+The ``pulp_packaging/ci/build-all.py`` script which will perform the following actions:

 #.
 Load the specified configuration from ``pulp_packaging/ci/config/releases``.